cdcabrera/apidoc-mock/README.md

 1. Next
    #### Using a NPM script setup
+   Then, make sure to `.gitignore` the `.docs` directory that gets generated for `apidocs`.

-   Setup your NPM scripts
+   Then, setup your NPM scripts
    ```js
      "scripts": {
        "mock": "mock -p 5000 -w [PATH TO YOUR JS FILES] -w [ANOTHER PATH TO YOUR JS FILES]"
      }
    ```

-   Then, run your script
+   And then run your script

     ```shell
       $ npm run mock